 1 cup dark chocolate chips

-2. Fill your 14-inch piping bag fitted with a large plain tip with the meringue.
+Fill your 14-inch piping bag fitted with a large plain tip with the meringue.
 Pipe a ghost onto the prepared cookie sheets by holding the bag upright with the tip pointing straight down.
-Apply pressure by squeezing the bag to release the meringue and create the base of the ghost.
+Apply pressure by squeezing the bag to release the meringue, and create the base of the ghost.
 Gently start pulling up as you are squeezing to create the body of the ghost.
-Stop squeezing and pull up on the bag to create a little pointy top.
-Repeat, spacing the ghosts about 1 inch apart.
+Stop squeezing, and pull up on the bag to create a little pointy top.
+Repeat, spacing the ghosts about one inch apart.

-3. Refer back to the meringue recipe and follow step 4.
+Refer back to the meringue recipe, and follow step 4.